 In 1985, when I opened my first pack of Topps football cards, baseball was king.
 Wiffle Ball, Little League, and collecting baseball cards were all that mattered.
 It wasn't until Bo Jackson took over the sports world in the late 80s that I really got into collecting football cards.
 1989 was a huge year with the arrival of Score and Pro Set, two series that really took card photography and design to a new level.
 I remember going to a card show with my dad and buying that Score set for $20 when it first came out.
 The box is a bit banged up from all the moves since then, but to this day it remains one of my all-time favorite sets.

 These days, I've scaled back my collecting and found new interest in my old cards with my Twitter page.
 It's been a lot of fun looking through stats and finding facts on guys I forgot about or never heard of!
 I enjoy being taken back to the days of Wiffle Ball, Nerf Football, and stale bubble gum.
 And although the cards that we collected as kids didn't end up buying us a house or allow for an early retirement, they are far from worthless.
 In fact, I would even go as far to say that they are priceless.

-Scott Spaulding currently resides in the Philadelphia, PA area.
+Scott currently resides in the Philadelphia, PA area with his wife Susan.

-All cards pictured on this site or associated pages are from his personal collection.
+All cards pictured on this site & associated pages are from his personal collection.